-Arrive at Baltra's airport and begin the 8-day Galapagos adventure.
+Arrive at Baltra's airport and begin your Galapagos adventure.
 Visit the Charles Darwin Research Station on Santa Cruz.
 Observe the giant tortoises that are part of the breeding program.
 Admire a prickly-pear cactus forest and spot Darwin’s finches and other land birds.
 The Darwin Station also works to provide environmental education to communities and schools within the islands, as well as visiting travelers.

 Santa Fe is a small island, with the main attraction being its white coral beach with incredible snorkeling opportunities and a variety of sea birds and colorful fish.
 On South Plaza Island, the white color of the rocks contrasts with the red cloak of vegetation (Sesuvium portolacastrum) and a cactus forest.
 Observe land and marine iguanas, sea lions, blue-footed boobies and many other sea birds.